About Cholesterol

 Cholesterol is a lipid (one of the major classifications of biological substances).
 Lipids are also called fats.
 Olive oil, lard, and most of the stuff in butter are lipids, and lipids are present in pretty much all foods.

 In addition to lipids consumed in the diet, the body manufactures lipids.
-An adult produces about 1 gram of cholesterol liverevery day, and a typical diet includes 0.3 grams of cholesterol per day.
+An adult produces about 1 gram of cholesterol every day, and a typical diet includes 0.3 grams of cholesterol per day.
 Your body uses lipids in many ways, including the very membranes around cells, and cholesterol is a normal part of your body.
 We need cholesterol.
 It is when the cholesterol level in your bloodstream gets too high that you can be at risk for long-term chronic diseases of the cardiovascular system.

 Cholesterol is a specific form of lipid called a steroid.
 Other steroids include the major sex hormones testosterone and estrogen as well as the common medication cortisone and other prescription drugs used for allergies and anti-inflammation and birth control.
 The steroids you hear about that some bodybuilders and athletes use to build muscle are also in the same chemical class.